Atreyu4EVR/unofficial-Redneck-Soda-Menu/README.md

 Feel free to browse the menu to find your next favorite soda combination.
 Whether you're a local or just passing through Rexburg, this site is designed to help you quickly see what's available before you head over to Redneck Soda.

+The webpage can be found by going to: [https://ronvallejo.github.io/Redneck-Soda-Menu/](https://ronvallejo.github.io/Redneck-Soda-Menu/)

 ## Disclaimer

 This website is not affiliated with or endorsed by Redneck Soda.
 The information provided here is for reference only and may not reflect the most up-to-date menu offerings.
 We recommend checking directly with Redneck Soda for the latest information.